 Focused deep breathing from your stomach signals your nervous system to calm down, increasing your attention span and keeping stress levels and anxiety at bay.

-Positive affirmations along with deep breaths are a beautiful way of internalizing and manifesting optimistic thinking.
+Positive affirmations and deep breaths are beautiful ways of internalizing and manifesting optimistic thinking.

 The Attitude of Everyday Gratitude & Self Care